 Lars is an economist whose research specialises in European labour markets, public economics and the political economy of Europe.
 He has previously worked for the European Commission, the Centre for European Policy Research, and the Central Bank of Malta.
-His PhD is in Economic Geography from the London School of Economics.
+He holds a PhD in Economic Geography from the London School of Economics.

 Jon is a Forbes 30 under 30 entrepreneur leading 505’s commercialization strategy and synthesisation of traditional economics with the latest tech – particularly in 505’s work with Open AI’s GPT-3.
 His work has been featured on the BBC, Associated Press, and in multiple podcasts.
 He holds a MSc in Local Economic Development from LSE.